-CEQA Section 1526.14 outlines the use of feasible mitigation measure that can be used to minimize the significant adverse impacts of a project.
-Mitigation measures must be fully enforceable through conditions of approval, agreement and other legally-binding instruments.
-CEQA also states that mitigation measures can be incorporated into the plan or project design.
+CEQA Section 1526.14 outlines the use of feasible Mitigation Measures that can be used to minimize the significant adverse impacts of a project.
+Mitigation Measures must be fully enforceable through conditions of approval, agreement or other legally-binding instruments.
+CEQA also states that Mitigation Measures can be incorporated into the plan or project design.

-Attachment 1 to this report is the full text of the mitigation monitoring and reporting program.
-The mitigation measures identify who is responsible, where the action would be implemented and who would be the approving authority, if applicable.
-The mitigation program developed for the Revitalization Plan and as articulated in DEIR 591 consists of project design features (PDFs), standard conditions of approval (SCAs) and mitigation measures which will all serve to reduce potential environmental impacts.
+Exhibit B is the full text of the Mitigation Monitoring and Reporting Program (MMRP).
+The MMRP identifies who is responsible, where the action would be implemented and who would be the approving authority, if applicable.
+The MMRP developed for the Revitalization Plan and as articulated in DEIR 591 consists of Project Design Features (PDFs), Standard Conditions of Approval (SCAs) and Mitigation Measures (MMs) which will all serve to reduce potential environmental impacts.
 The more detailed evaluation of these issues is described in Section 4 of DEIR 591.
 The level of significance each impact is reduced to can be found in Sections 4.1- 4.12 of the Draft EIR.